Nordgaren/embre/README.md

 ## Known Issue
 > For some reason, openssl has to be vendored.
 If not, the embre crate will not build, because it will be unable to find the "embre-macro" crate, for some reason.
 I am not sure why.
 I do want to fix it, asap, though!
+Update: May or may not have fixed itself.
+IDK. :(

 > AES portion of crate still needs a lot of testing.